-UN experts urge Iran to respect rights, end internet crackdown
+UN experts urge Iran to respect rights, end Internet crackdown

 He added: "I urge you not to turn this into partisan politics.
 People want freedom.
 They want their voice to be heard."

-The presence of Khatami, who often leads Friday prayers in turbulent times, signaled that the authorities are taking recent events across the country very seriously.
+The presence of Khatami, who often leads the prayers in turbulent times, signaled that the authorities are taking recent events across the country very seriously.

 Numbers in attendance at the mosque, always busy and bustling on a Friday -- Islam's holy day -- appeared even larger than usual.
 A march began from outside the prayer hall once prayers ended.